-In this article, we will look into the infamous cryptocurrency known as Tether (USDT).
+In this article, I will look into the infamous cryptocurrency known as Tether (USDT).
 If you haven’t heard much about Tether then you should know it is a stablecoin cryptocurrency.

 With that, it means it is supposed to remain stable in price.
 Volatility is otherwise (currently) a very common part of the cryptocurrency market and the prices of different cryptocurrencies.

-Now we would never recommend anyone to leave their cryptocurrencies on an exchange.
+Now I would never recommend anyone to leave their cryptocurrencies on an exchange.
 The risks are too high.
 There are too many hacks to exchanges so that risks are never worth it.

 So get yourself a strong separate USDT wallet!